GlitchSecure/website/_posts/2024-01-28-glitchsecure-behind-the-scenes.md

 With a pentest delivery platform built and the team growing, we shifted our focus to exploring automated testing.
 While we strongly believe we are a long way from fully automated web application penetration testing —[some companies are sinking tens of millions just to scratch the surface](https://old.reddit.com/r/cybersecurity/comments/1acpbmi/what_the_hell_is_ptaas/kjwl3h2/?context=1)— we knew there were many tasks we could automate within the OWASP Application Security Verification Standard (ASVS).
 A wealth of automations already existed, including open-source projects like testssl, nuclei, and OWASP ZAP, as well as stand-alone commercial offerings.

 While researching this, we learned more and more from customers about what they were doing and what they wanted.
-After extensive customer interviews we found that most software companies who pay for security testing fell into one or both of the following categories:
+After extensive customer interviews, we found that most software companies who pay for security testing fell into one or both of the following categories:

-- They were performing regular (quarterly, annualy) human driven penetration testing.
+- They were performing regular (quarterly, annualy) human-driven penetration testing.

 - Their teams used vulnerability scanners or Dynamic Application Security Testing (DAST) tools in-house.

 There is an inside joke within the security community around what my friend Travis calls "Pentest puppy mills".
-The reality is, anyone can go out and buy a copy of a well known vulnerability scanner, slap their logo on it, and call it a pentest.
+The reality is, anyone can go out and buy a copy of a well-known vulnerability scanner, slap their logo on it, and call it a pentest.
 Some companies have even gone so far as to call that automated pentesting and build their entire platform on top of it.

 At GlitchSecure, we approached this differently.
-We learned that while companies were spending money on these tools, they were often either under utilised or leaving teams overwhelemed a mountain of noise.
+We learned that while companies were spending money on these tools, they were often either underutilised or leaving teams overwhelemed with a mountain of noise.
 While a company can go out and deploy a commercial DAST tool, the reality is that doing so [requires a large amount of resources to both deploy and get value out of it](/resources/the-hidden-cost-of-self-managed-dast).
 With this knowledge on hand, we started building out our Continuous Security Testing product.

 # Continuous Security Testing

 As a small bootstrapped team, we knew that there would be limits to what we could automate on our own.
 We also knew from customer interviews that companies were already paying for and underutilisng DAST tooling.
 We already had a platform to manage and deliver findings.
 So we started looking for ways to integrate the well-known tools, like Acunetix, Burp Enterprise, OWASP ZAP, Nuclei, and even Nessus.
 While evaluating these tools, we found that results can vary widley from tool to tool, and environment to environment.

 So why settle on one?
 By ingesting data from not just our own automation or a single tool, but as many as we could get our hands on, we started to see some really cool results and begin to infer things we couldn't without all the data.
-From this we were able to build our product offering to not only deliver more results that a single tool on it's own, but also better identify one-off false-positives from real and exploitable vulnerabilities.
+From this, we were able to build our product offering to not only deliver more results than a single tool on its own but also better identify one-off false positives from real and exploitable vulnerabilities.

 # The Human Touch

 Orchestrating a half a dozen automated security testing tools and ingesting the data is cool and all.
 However, sifting through dozens or even hundreds of results can be overwhelming.
 It's hard to find the signal through the noise.

 That's where our team comes back in.
-While we could have just called it a day and started marketing this as a point and click SaaS, because we have less pressure we decided to bring the human element back in.
+While we could have just called it a day and started marketing this as a point-and-click SaaS, because we have less pressure, we decided to bring the human element back in.

 ![A diagram of our process](/assets/img/blog/9/ct-process-diagram.png)

 Each and every result that our platform ingests from those tools is manually reviewed by our team.
-We take a 5 step approach when doing this.
+We take a 5-step approach when doing this:

 - 1) Consolidate the results
   - We take the large amount of data collected and consolidate it into a logical set of potential vulnerabilities.